Gonzaga Law Volunteers Aid Migrants at Mexican Border

 The trip to Nogales was a collaboration between the Catholic Charities Immigration Clinic at Gonzaga School of Law, the Arizona-based Florence Immigrant and Refugee Rights Project, and the Kino Border Initiative, a Jesuit organization established in 2009 focused on humanitarian assistance, education, research, and advocacy.

 Each participant came away with unique and deeply moving reflections of their time in Nogales.
-We are proud to share their experiences with you.
-Personal reflections have been edited for length and clarity.
+(Personal reflections have been edited for length and clarity.)

 Students, staff and alumni outside of the Kino Border Initiative's New Migrant Welcome Center in Nogales, MX.
 Back, left to right: Emmanuel Elizondo Leon, ‘16; Alexandra Miller, Florence Immigrant and Refugee Rights Project; Megan Case; Andy Havens; Amanda Breck; Sarah Guzmán; Jessica Lewis, ’13.
 Front, left to right: Marthy Hernandez; David Salgado; Megan Ballard